 cPanel uses exim as the mail server, so I am referring to find the spamming in cPanel with exim as mail server.

 Hackers will try to send spam emails through our mail server (exim ) without our knowledge.
 In most cases they will make this possible by using the vulnerabilities in websites codes which is used by us.
 Cms like wordpress, joomla and their themes, plugins will have their own vulnerabilities.
 The hackers will find the versions of the cms and plugins installed and they know the vulnerabilities related with the respective version.
 The developers will patch these products by releasing the latest updates.
 So first step to prevent spamming is update these cms and its components to the latest versions.

-If we still suffering with spamming, we can follow below basic steps to find out spam source.
-In most cases it will be a php.
+If we still suffering with spamming, we can follow basic steps below to find out the spam source.
+In most cases, it will be a php.